"Love is patient. Love is kind, not arrogant,

 [His] Love never fails...”

-While rereading Chapter 3, Seeing Double, to get this book ready for publication (at the very end), my closest Friend reminded me of another Salvation Story.
-As I was closing with "witnessing," it isn't an excuse for confrontation.
+While preparing this book for publication and rereading Chapter 3, Seeing Double, my closest Friend reminded me of another Salvation Story when I got to the bottom and read: "Witnessing isn't an excuse for confrontation.
 Instead, it means your life is an epistle or an open book everyone reads.
-Everyone "witnesses" how you live your life:.
+Everyone "witnesses" how you live your life.

-My sister, Aunt Patty Cake, was flying home from visiting family and rerouted through a small city, Joplin.
-It was a more than an hour drive, and even though I'm not too fond of driving long distances (to put it mildly), because I'm a homebody, I decided it was a good opportunity to talk to my Husband.
+This Story happened when my sister, Aunt Patty Cake, was flying home from visiting family and had been rerouted through a small city, Joplin.
+It was a more than an hour drive, and even though I'm not too fond of driving long distances (to put it mildly), because I'm a homebody, I decided it was a good opportunity to talk to my Husband and try to enjoy the drive.
 When I got to the exit, arriving well before my sister's flight landed, I realized the entire city was without lights!
 The only thing lit up was the local mall, and so I naturally went in to see what was happening.

-Since this happened years ago, I don't remember why or how the city lost power or why the mall was lit up.
-But having the faith of a child, I believe it all happened for this special Jewess girl.
-He had an appointment for me to meet.
+Since this happened years ago, I don't remember why (or how) the city lost power (or why the mall was the only place lit up).
+But having the faith of a child, I believe it all happened for this special Jewess girl that He had made an appointment for me to meet.

-As I walked around, I noticed a mall kiosk and began looking at homemade heating pads that, when warmed, would ease muscle aches and give off a soothing scent.
-Soon, a lovely young lady approached me, and while we were speaking, she was accosted by a group of "Christians" who were out "witnessing."
-I listened as they confronted her about where she'd go when she died, and even after explaining she was Jewish, they didn't let up on warning where she'd spend eternity (and they made it loud and clear it was not heaven)!
+As I walked around trying to kill time, I noticed a mall kiosk and began looking at homemade heating pads that, when warmed, would ease muscle aches and give off a soothing scent.
+A few minutes later, a lovely young lady approached me, and while we were speaking, enjoying her Israeli accent, she was accosted by a group of "Christians" who were out "witnessing."
+I cringed while listening as they confronted her about where she'd go when she died, and even after explaining she was Jewish, they didn't let up on warning where she'd spend eternity (and they made it loud and clear it was not heaven)!

-Not knowing what to do or say, being a Christian, I picked out a few things to buy (which I honestly didn't want to purchase, but my Husband told me He wanted me to buy) when I realized I didn't have enough cash.
-When I assured her, I'd come back the next day (because I'd overheard people saying they'd closed the airport and there would be no more flights that day).
-I explained I had to return anyway, when she said, "I know you won't come back.
-It's just an excuse people give you to get away.
+Not knowing what to do or say, identifying a "Christian," I picked out a few things to buy (which I honestly didn't want to purchase because I have a thing about scents, but my Husband told me He wanted me to buy) when I realized I didn't have enough cash.
+When I assured her I'd come back the next day (because I'd overheard people saying they'd closed the airport and there would be no more flights that day), I tried to explain that I had to return anyway.
+That's when she said, "I know you won't come back.
+It's just an excuse Americans give you to get away.
 I prefer people be honest and just say what's true."
+More cringing.

 “About that day and hour,